 Moving?
 Here's A List Of Appliances To Buy For Your New Home

 Moving brings a lot of joy as well as a lot of stress.
-Knowing which appliances you may have to purchase can help you plan ahead and enjoy your home faster.
+Knowing which appliances you may have to purchase can help you plan ahead and have you enjoying your home more quickly.

-Moving to a new home can be a big adventure and also a big stress.
+Moving to a new home can be a big adventure, but often a big stress.
 Having to pack all your belongings and set up a new life can all be a bit overwhelming.
 All of this is exacerbated if you find yourself in the need to buy new appliances.

 Luckily for you, Howard's has compiled a list of some of the necessary appliances to buy for a new home because we know that not every home comes fully furnished with top-notch appliances.
 We’ll also offer some tips to help identify whether or not you should replace an appliance in your new home.